 She donates $12,000 to her campaign and $4,826.27 in non-monetary donations, which means hotel rooms and stuff like that.

-Things which impute the cash value.
+Things which impute to cash value.

 And then loaned her campaign $100,000.

-Now birth control costs about $10 a month, and this woman went on a fake TV commercial begging all of us to pay for her monthly birth control because it was so expensive and it's so tough and so challenging for college students to afford.
+And this woman went on a fake TV commercial begging all of us to pay for her monthly birth control because it was so expensive and it's so tough and so challenging for college students to afford.

-So I'm asking the same question the Washington examiner asks.
+So I'm asking the same question the Washington Examiner asks.

 How does this happen?